-The Senior Citizens Society of Grand Forks saw its membership plummet after wrecked their former hall in City Park last spring.
-The flood ruined the expensive indoor lawn bowling mat, their chairs, their sound system and threatened their morale, according to the society’s president, Ian Taylor.
+The Senior Citizens Society of Grand Forks saw its membership plummet after the flood wrecked their former hall in City Park last spring.
+Among other things, the flood ruined the expensive indoor lawn bowling mat, their chairs, their sound system and threatened their morale, according to the society’s president, Ian Taylor.

 Taylor said that membership went from around 130 paying individuals before the flood and was cut to approximately 50 in the aftermath.
 With no one spot to play cards, quilt, or bowl, the community risked breaking apart.